Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Prototyping an AI and Robotic Coach for Physical Rehabilitation Therapy

 \subsection{Functionalities}

-Table \ref{tab:hri-study-design-prototype-overview} describes the challenges and needs of post-stroke survivors during their self-directed rehabilitation and the corresponding functionalities of an artificial intelligence and robotic coach.
-These functionalities include F1) planning a session, F2) initiating a session, F3) introducing a session, F4) monitoring and providing corrective feedback, F5) adapting the difficulty of a session, and F6) concluding a session.
+Table \ref{tab:hri-study-design-prototype-overview} describes the challenges and needs of post-stroke survivors during their self-directed rehabilitation and the corresponding functionalities of an AI and robotic coach.
+These functionalities include F1) planning a session, F2) initiating a session, F3) introducing a session, F4) monitoring and providing corrective feedback, F5) adapting the difficulty of a session, and F6) concluding a session (Figure \ref{fig:hri-design-system-F1}, \ref{fig:hri-design-system-F2}, \ref{fig:hri-design-system-F36}).
+In the following section, we further describe each functionality of our AI and robotic coach in detail along with its alignment with therapists' practices (Table \ref{tab:exampleinteractions}).